Introducing the Invesco Emerging Markets Local Debt Fund

 • Maintaining a high tracking error and low volatility in risk-off periods.

-As fiduciaries, we fully incorporate ESG factors into the investment process, because we believe it is an important risk management tool in emerging markets.
+As fiduciaries, we incorporate ESG factors into the investment process, because we believe it is an important risk management tool in emerging markets.

-To better understand ESG factors, we employ a rigorous qualitative and quantitative framework and carry out research trips and engage directly with local experts.
+To better understand ESG factors, we employ a qualitative and quantitative framework, carry out research trips, and engage directly with local experts.
+These include policymakers, senior government officials, central bank representatives, state administrators, politicians, non-governmental organisations, and private sector representatives.

 Position sizing is adjusted taking ESG factors into consideration, assuming financial metrics and valuations support the stated investment thesis.